branBeckett/coding-exercises/README.md

 # Coding Exercises
-Various coding exercises in Python, SQL, regex, and more.
+This repository contains my solutions to various coding exercises in Python, SQL, regex, and more.